The openVA Toolkit for Verbal Autopsies: Summarizing results

-One commonly used metric to evaluate the CSMF estimates is the so-called CSMF accuracy, defined as We use the empirical distribution in the test data to calculate the true CSMF distribution and evaluate the CSMF accuracy using the \code{getCSMF_accuracy()} function.
-As discussed previously, the default CSMF calculation is slightly different for different methods.
+We use the empirical distribution in the test data to calculate the true CSMF distribution, i.e., \(CSMF_j^{(true)} = \frac{1}{n}\sum_{i=1}^n \bm{1}_{y_i = j}\).
+Then we evaluate the CSMF accuracy using the \texttt{getCSMF\_accuracy()} function.
+As discussed previously, the default CSMF calculation is slightly different for diCfferent methods.
 For example, the InterVA algorithm creates the additional category of \texttt{Undetermined} by default, which is not in the true CSMF categories and needs to be specified.
-The creation of the undetermined category can also be suppressed by \code{interVA.rule = FALSE} in the \code{getCSMF()} function call.
-For the InSilicoVA algorithm, we will use the posterior mean to calculate the point estimates of the CSMF accuracy.
+The creation of the undetermined category can also be suppressed by \texttt{interVA.rule\ =\ FALSE} in the \texttt{getCSMF()} function call.
+For the InSilicoVA algorithm, we use the posterior mean to calculate the point estimates of the CSMF accuracy.